kvbc/rylang/notes3.md

 &emsp; \<struct_type> | See [Types](#types)

 - All variables must be initialized, except variables of the struct type (see [Struct](#struct)).
+- Variables can only exist inside of functions and their sub-blocks - there are no global variables.
 - Examples:
   ```rust
   len u8 = 10;